Installing Checkmate

 This gives the app access to your docker daemon via unix socket, please be aware of what you are doing.

-Download our
+Download our Docker compose file

-Edit the UPTIME_APP_API_BASE_URL
+Edit the

-variable in the docker-compose file to point to your remote server.
+variable in the docker-compose file to point to your remote server.Run

-Run docker compose up
+docker compose up

-Now the application is running at http://<remote_server_ip>
+to start the applicationNow the application is running at

-Optional Config:
+Optional config:

-If you want to monitor Docker containers, uncomment this line in docker-compose.yaml
+If you want to monitor Docker containers, uncomment this line in

 :